Our Wiltshire courses are freely available to anyone registered with a GP Practice within the Wiltshire area

 What happens if I am late or if I can’t make it?

 We would always rather that someone was late than miss the whole session.
 If you are running late, the course facilitators will not make a fuss and will be available either during the break or at the end if you have any questions.
 If you can’t make a session then that’s okay too.
-We do appreciate it if you let us know beforehand, but it is by no means essential.
-If you would like to carry on with the same course then simply come along to the following session or book onto another one if you’d prefer.
+We do appreciate it if you let us know beforehand.
+In order to receive maximum benefit from a course it is recommended that you attend all sessions.

 How do I find the course venue?